Walter Congreve

-General Sir Walter Norris Congreve, VC, KCB, MVO, KStJ, DL (20 November 1862 – 28 February 1927), was a British Army officer in the Second Boer War and the First World War, and Governor of Malta from 1924 to 1927.
+General Sir Walter Norris Congreve, VC, KCB, MVO, KStJ, DL (20 November 1862 – 28 February 1927) was a British Army officer in the Second Boer War and the First World War, and Governor of Malta from 1924 to 1927.
 He received the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Early life

-Walter Norris Congreve was the son of William and Fanny E. Congreve of Castle Church, Stafford.
-He was educated at Twyford School, Harrow School and Pembroke College, Oxford.
+Walter Norris Congreve was born in Chatham, Kent, on 20 November 1862, the son of William and Fanny E. Congreve, of Castle Church, Stafford.
+His father was then a captain in the British Army, having served with both the 9th (East Norfolk) and 29th (Worcestershire) Regiments of Foot and would later become the chief constable of Staffordshire from 1866 until 1888.
+Walter himself was educated at Twyford School, Harrow School and Pembroke College, Oxford.
+He did not graduate from the latter, however, "having left after a senior member of the college was wounded with an air rifle.
+This perhaps was the first sign of Congreve's passion for shooting and mystery that served him so well in his later career."

 Early military career

+Congreve was commissioned into the militia battalion of the North Staffordshire Regiment in January 1880.

-Congreve was commissioned a lieutenant in the Rifle Brigade on 7 February 1885 and promoted to captain on 6 December 1893.
+After resigning his commission in March 1884, Congreve, after graduating from the Royal Military College, Sandhurst, was re-commissioned as a lieutenant in the Rifle Brigade (The Prince Consort's Own) in February 1885 and promoted to captain in December 1893.

 Second Boer War

-The Second Boer War started in October 1899 with a Boer offensive into the British-held Natal and Cape Colony areas.
-Congreve arrived in South Africa and was posted as a brigade major in the Ladysmith relief force.
-He was present at the Battle of Colenso when British troops commanded by Sir Redvers Buller attempted to cross the Tugela River to relieve the besieged city of Ladysmith.
-The Boers repelled all their attempts to cross the river, and the British were forced to retreat in one of their biggest defeats of the war.
+After the Second Boer War started in October 1899, Congreve went to South Africa and was posted as a brigade major in the Ladysmith relief force.
+He was present at the Second Battle of Colenso when British troops commanded by Sir Redvers Buller attempted to cross the Tugela River to relieve the besieged city of Ladysmith.
+The Boers repelled all attempts to cross the river, and the British were forced to retreat in one of their biggest defeats of the war.

 Action at Colenso

-On 15 December 1899 at the Battle of Colenso, Captain Congreve with several others, tried to save the guns of the 14th and 66th Batteries, Royal Field Artillery, when the detachments serving the guns had all become casualties or been driven from their guns.
+On 15 December 1899 at the Second Battle of Colenso, Captain Congreve with several others, tried to save the guns of the 14th and 66th Batteries, Royal Field Artillery, when the detachments serving the guns had all become casualties or been driven from their guns.
 Some of the horses and drivers were sheltering in a donga (gully) about 500 yards behind the guns and the intervening space was swept with shell and rifle fire.
 Captain Congreve, with two other officers (Frederick Roberts and Harry Norton Schofield), and Corporal George Nurse retrieved two of the guns.
 All four received the VC for this action.
-(Roberts was the son in one of the two other father and son pairs of VC winners.)
+(Roberts was the son of Field Marshal Earl Roberts).
 Then, although wounded himself, seeing one of the officers fall, Congreve went out with Major William Babtie, RAMC, who also received the VC for this action, and brought in the wounded man.
 His citation read: